Websoft9Archive/ansible-ghost/docs/stack-installation.md

 ## Ghost Installation Wizard

-1. Use local Chrome or Firefox to access the URL *http://domain* or *http://Internet IP* and enter the frontend.
+1. Use local Chrome or Firefox to access the URL *http://domain* or *http://Internet IP*.
+2. Enter the frontend.
    ![](http://libs.websoft9.com/Websoft9/DocsPicture/en/ghost/ghost-bootpage-websoft9.png)

-2. Access *http://domain/ghost* 或 *http://Internet IP/ghost* to enter the backend.
+3. Access *http://domain/ghost* or *http://Internet IP/ghost* to enter the backend.
    ![](https://libs.websoft9.com/Websoft9/DocsPicture/en/ghost/ghost-register001-websoft9.png)

-3. Create your account with the email address as the username.
-Don't set an excessively simple password.
+4. Create your account with the email address as username.
+Don't set a too simple password.
    ![]( https://libs.websoft9.com/Websoft9/DocsPicture/en/ghost/ghost-register002-websoft9.png )

-4. Use SFTP to connect your Cloud server, and modify the domain name into yours in the [Nginx vhost configuration file](/stack-components.md#nginx).
+5. Use SFTP to connect your Cloud server, and modify the domain name into yours in the [Nginx vhost configuration file](/stack-components.md#nginx).
 (This is the necessary step for using domain.)
    ```
     listen 80;
     server_name ghost.yourdomain.com;
    ```

-5. Use SFTP to connect the server.
+6. Use SFTP to connect the server.
 Modify the URL domain address into yours in [Ghost configuration file](/stack-components.md#ghost).
    ```
    {
    "url": "http://ghost.yourdomain.com",